Utk984/SnakeGame/README.md

 Plaksha University Semester V (Monsoon 2024)
 AI3022 Search Methods in AI - Professor Deepak Khemani

+## ISSUES
+- [ ] If you go back into the snake, the snake dies
+- [ ] If you go off the board, the snake pops from other side (can change that)
+- [ ] Snake starts at length 0, can start from length 3 or 4
+- [ ] No MoveGen or goaltest functions
+- [ ] No documentation of our work

 ## Assignment 1
 ### Part 1
 Choose a new problem that can be posed as a state space search problem.